Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: Introduction

 A major challenge in integrating CL with VideoQA is quantifying data difficulty.
 Many existing self-paced curriculum learning (SPL) approaches utilize the training loss as a measure of difficulty quantification \cite{kumar2010self,jiang2014easy,zhao2015self,gong2018decomposition}.
 However, this approach has its shortcomings.
 Firstly, the training loss generally measures the discrepancy between predictions and ground truth but cannot precisely reflect the inherent difficulty of data.
 For instance, a math problem could be difficult even if it has a simple answer.
 Secondly, the training loss varies significantly during training and across different tasks, necessitating a meticulous design of the training scheduler for stable optimization and improved performance \cite{wang2021survey,jiang2014easy,li2017self}.
 In response to these challenges, we propose an enhancement to CL for VideoQA by incorporating the principle of uncertainty into the dynamic scheduling of difficulty.
 We term this approach \textbf{uncertainty-aware curriculum learning (UCL) for VideoQA}.
 Compared to the training loss, uncertainty offers the advantage of being independent of the ground truth and better reflecting the inherent difficulty of the data.
 Intuitively, a high-uncertainty video-question pair indicates the presence of potential noise or the model's lack of confidence in its prediction, making it more challenging to handle.

 To quantify data uncertainty and alleviate its negative impact, we propose the utilization of probabilistic modeling for VideoQA.
 Specifically, we treat VideoQA as a stochastic computation graph \cite{schulman2015gradient}, wherein a video and a question serve as inputs, subsequently undergoing encoding into stochastic representations by a visual encoder and a text encoder.
 The final predictive distribution of the answer is derived through a combination of the video-question interaction module and the answer prediction module, employing variational inference \cite{wainwright2008graphical,jordan1999introduction}.
 Within the framework of probabilistic modeling, we define two forms of uncertainty: feature uncertainty, which gauges the intrinsic uncertainty in the data, and predictive uncertainty, which quantifies the model's confidence in its predictions.
 Notably, our approach to probabilistic modeling and uncertainty quantification remains applicable to both classification and regression tasks.
-Our contributions can be summarized as follows: \begin{itemize} \item We develop a self-paced CL framework for VideoQA, where the difficulty of data is measured by the uncertainty that reflects the inherent characteristic of data. \item We propose probabilistic modeling for VideoQA by considering VideoQA as a stochastic computation graph to capture the data uncertainty and mitigate its impact. \item We integrate VideoQA into our uncertainty-aware curriculum learning framework and conduct extensive experiments.
-The results show that our method achieves better performance and valid uncertainty quantification. \end{itemize}
+Our contributions can be summarized as follows:

+1) We develop a self-paced CL framework for VideoQA, where the difficulty of data is measured by the uncertainty that reflects the inherent characteristic of data.
+2) We propose probabilistic modeling for VideoQA by considering VideoQA as a stochastic computation graph to capture the data uncertainty and mitigate its impact.
+3) We integrate VideoQA into our framework and conduct extensive experiments.
+The results show that our method achieves better performance and valid uncertainty quantification.